rickw/rickw.github.io/_includes/index.md

 ### Experience

-* Twenty plus years of professional experience in the computer industry.
 * Strong background in large-scale Enterprise system design, development, and integration.
 * Proven experience in designing highly available and scalable infrastructure.
 * Wide experience in Internet security, technical aspects and administration of Windows and UNIX systems.